-Based on the valuation of our assets, including goodwill, and the composition of our income and assets, we believe that we were not a PFIC for our taxable year ending December 31, 2007.
 We must make a separate determination each year as to whether we are a PFIC.
 As a result, our PFIC status may change.
 In particular, because the value of our assets for purposes of the asset test will generally be determined based on the market price of our ADSs and shares, our PFIC status will depend in large part on the market price of our ADSs and shares.
 Accordingly, fluctuations in the market price of the ADSs and shares may cause us to become a PFIC.
+In addition, the application of the PFIC rules is subject to uncertainty in several respects and the composition of our income and assets will be affected by how, and how quickly, we use the cash we raise in this offering.
 If we are a PFIC for any year during which you hold ADSs or shares, we will continue to be treated as a PFIC for all succeeding years during which you hold ADSs or shares.
 However, if we cease to be a PFIC, you may avoid some of the adverse effects of the PFIC regime by making a "deemed sale" election with respect to the ADSs or shares, as applicable.